- There will be 10 teams with 2 divisions.

-B. If a player who was dropped with injury priority plays in an NFL game that week, then he is immediately reactivated to his LCFFL squad and the player with whom he was replaced is returned to the free agent pool.
+D. If a player on LCFFL injured reserve plays in his NFL game, then he is immediately reactivated to his LCFFL squad and the player with whom he was replaced is returned to the free agent pool.
 Compensatory action may be required.

-C. A team defense cannot be dropped with injury priority.
+E. A team defense cannot be placed on IR.